 Amending an Application

-An applicant may seek to amend an application at any time prior to final Board action on the application.
+An applicant may seek to amend an application at any time prior to the comptroller issuing an economic impact analysis.
 If an amended application is filed within 60 days of the end of the application review period, the application review period shall be extended automatically to the 61st day after the date on which the last amended application is filed, unless the Board takes action to extend the application review period otherwise.

 The Superintendent shall review and forward to the comptroller any amended application or supplemental information on receipt.

-The standard application fee does not include any amount charged by the comptroller to the applicant for the comptroller's economic impact evaluation.
+The application fee does not include any amount charged to the applicant by the comptroller's office for its economic impact study.